survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 T> Source maps are disabled by default.
 You can enable them through the `sourceMap` flag.
 You should check *uglifyjs-webpack-plugin* for more options.

+T> To strip `console.log` calls from the resulting source, set `uglifyOptions.compress.drop_console` to `true` as [discussed on Stack Overflow](https://stackoverflow.com/questions/49101152/webpack-v4-remove-console-logs-with-webpack-uglify).

 {pagebreak}

 ## Other Ways to Minify JavaScript